-- Allowing a live-in aide for a disabled participant to reside in an appropriately sized unit; - Making documents available in larger type, computer disc or Braille; - Subsidizing an additional bedroom for a disabled family member's medical equipment; - Conducting annual certifications or other business via home visit or by mail - Providing qualified sign language interpreters for applicants and program participants at HRHA appointments; - Permitting an outside agency or family member to assist an applicant, resident or program participant with a disability in meeting screening criteria or meeting essential lease obligations; - Utilizing exception payment standards; and - Permitting requests for voucher extensions if there is difficulty locating housing with suitable accessible features or that is otherwise appropriate for the family that has a family member with a disability.
+- Allowing a live-in aide for a disabled participant to reside in an appropriately sized unit; - Making documents available in larger type, computer disc or Braille; - Subsidizing an additional bedroom for a disabled family member's medical equipment; - Conducting certifications or other business via home visit, mail, or video conference. - Providing qualified sign language interpreters for applicants and program participants at HRHA appointments; - Permitting an outside agency or family member to assist an applicant, resident or program participant with a disability in meeting screening criteria or meeting essential lease obligations; - Utilizing exception payment standards; and - Permitting requests for voucher extensions if there is difficulty locating housing with suitable accessible features or that is otherwise appropriate for the family that has a family member with a disability.

-3.2.2 DEFINITION OF DISABILITY
+3.2.2 Definition of Disability